Skip to main content

 Target Population:

-People who are chronically homeless and who have complex health and/or behavioral health conditions and receive healthcare through IEHP (active members).
+People who are chronically homeless and who have complex health and/or behavioral health conditions.
 These clients require on-going case management services in order to remain stably housed.
-To qualify as homeless clients must meet the federal HUD definition of homeless which includes victims of domestic violence, residents of emergency shelter programs, or clients living on the street or a place not meant for human habitation.
+To qualify as homeless clients must meet the federal HUD definition of homeless which includes victims of domestic violence, residents of emergency shelter programs, or clients living on the street, or a place not meant for human habitation.
 All households applying as a homeless household must provide verification of homeless status and verification of disability.

 Regions to be served:

-LightHouse Health and Housing PSH program provides services to all regions of Riverside and San Bernardino Counties.
+LightHouse Health and Housing HUD CoC PSH program provides services to all regions of Riverside County.

 Our Impact This Year